redding/sanford-protocol/README.md

 ### Version

 The first header represents the protocol version in use.
-It is 1 byte long and exists to ensure both the client and the server are using talking the same protocol.
+It is a 1 byte unsigned integer and exists to ensure both the client and the server are talking the same protocol.

 ### Body Size

 The second header represents the size of the message's body.
-It is 4 bytes long and tells the receiver how many bytes to read to receive the body.
+It is a 4 byte unsigned integer and tells the receiver how many bytes to read to receive the body.

 ### Body

 The Body is the content of the message.
 It is a [BSON](http://bsonspec.org/) encoded binary string that decodes to a ruby hash.
+Since the size of the body is encoded as a 4 byte (32 bit) unsigned integer, there is a size limit for body data (`(2 ** 32) - 1` or `4,294,967,295` or `~4GB`).

 ## Request